fscorrupt/awesome-stars/README.md

 ## HTML

+- [containers-stack/willy](https://github.com/containers-stack/willy) - Willy is a web service that can be used to manage Docker.
+The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
 With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
 Once you
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links